indieisaconcept/homeyscriptkit/HSK_CLI.md

 3. **Directory Structure**: Use the `--dir` option to maintain a clean project structure
 4. **Testing**: Test scripts locally before syncing to your Homey
+5. **Authentication**: Use API key authentication for direct local network access
+6. **Security**: Keep your API key secure and don't share it in public repositories

 ## Troubleshooting